Bioče

 Bioče (Биоче) is a village nine miles northeast of Podgorica, Montenegro.
 It is situated on the main road connecting Podgorica with northern Montenegro and with Serbia (E65/E80) routes and is a local station on Belgrade–Bar railway.

-On January 23, 2006, a train crashed nearby killing at least 39 and injuring more than 130 people, in the country's worst train disaster.
+In 2006 it was the site of the Bioče derailment, where a train crashed, killing at least 39 and injuring more than 130 people, in the country's worst train disaster.

 Demographics

 According to the 2003 census, it had a population of 179, the majority of which identified as Serbs, the rest as Montenegrins.

 According to the 2011 census, its population was 177.